Note: If

 Smith Jr.: The

 first time had to be on the set of 'Smooth Criminal'.
-I was a dancer on 'Smooth Criminal' - the long film, and yeah.
-I walked on
+I was a dancer on 'Smooth

-past.
-We were working and everything, and I just
+a few days had gone past.
+We were working and everything, and I just watched

-doing things that are so amazing.’
+that are so amazing.’
 I was really shocked.

 Christina